NoneGG/aredis/docs/source/index.rst

 .. note:: Python < 3.5

-    I tried to change my code to make aredis compatible for Python under 3.5, but it failed because of some api of asyncio.
+    I tried to change my code to make coredis compatible for Python under 3.5, but it failed because of some api of asyncio.
     Since asyncio is stabilize from Python 3.5, i think it may be better to use the new release of asyncio.